Earth Notes: 11 Years at Home with ASHP in Kingston-upon-Thames UK: ReviewUpdated 2022-01-07.

 Some points of note (more detail below):

-- The Coefficient of Performance (CoP) over the year is about 3, ie 300% 'efficiency'.
+- The Coefficient of Performance (CoP) over the whole year is about 3, ie 300% 'efficiency', covering both space heat and hot water (DHW).

 - Energy consumption for space heating and hot water in 12 months up to ASHP was 10,000kWh, immediately after 4,000kWh.